MC AGZA GRABS THE MIC

 - 2:00 NP: This is in California.
 Is this going to be able to be implemented across the country?
 Luke?

 - 3:37 DM: That’s correct.
 As far as the technical terms, how does it work, we have basically paralleled the electric car industry in terms of technology.
 Battery management systems, battery chemistries, controllers, brushless motors — that has allowed the equipment to advance to the commercial level.
-As far as the impacts, yes, there is kilowatt hours being produced and some of that is coal driven.
-However when you compare that to an actual operation of gas it’s substantially lower impact for the environment.
+As far as the impacts, yes, there is kilowatt-hours being produced and some of that is coal-driven.
+However, when you compare that to the actual operation of gas it’s the substantially lower impact for the environment.